 I didn’t even know what a lentil was back in the day, let alone be able recognize it if it appeared on my sloppy joe.
 Never would I thought one day I’d be singing the praises of these veggie sloppy joes!

-- French Lentils – also known as de puy lentils, purchase in the bulk section for best value.
+- Dry French Lentils – also known as de puy lentils, purchase in the bulk section for best value.
 They hold their shape after cooking and have a nice firm texture.

 - Pickle Juice – a flavor builder for a little tang.

-Quick Guide: How to Make Veggie Sloppy Joes
+At a Glance: How to Make Veggie Sloppy Joes

 These vegan sloppy Joes are super simple to make and can be meal prepped days in advance (they’re freezer friendly too)!
-In summary, here’s how to make em’ (see recipe card for details):

 - First, put the lentils on to cook.